snagov89/whackascan/README.md

 # whackascan
 ## The idea of this project is basically to automate nmap scans using docker containers
-## I have no clue if this has been done before but I see it as an interest project.
+## I have no clue if this has been done before but I see it as an interesting project.
 ## Technologies

 * Python